jesseflorig/pico/README.md

-# Pico Projects
+# Pico RP2040 Projects

+Assorted Pico projects organized by language and function

+## Arduino

+Arduino projects for the Adafruit Feather RP2040

+## CircuitPython

-Assorted projects for Pi Pico development.
+CircuitPython projects for the Adafruit Feather RP2040

-As of this writing, all projects have been tested on Wiznet's [W5100S-EVB-Pico](https://www.wiznet.io/product-item/w5100s-evb-pico/)

-## Directories
+## MicroPython

- - `/blink`: Basic blink example
- - `/ethernet`: Examples configuring the Wiznet 5K Series ethernet module
- - `/mqtt`: Examples for MQTT clients
+MicroPython projects for the WizNet W5500-EVB-Pico